 - You should make a commitment to follow through on the research --

-writing up results, revising,
+writing up results, revising, etc.,

-This is especially important if you will be a co-author on paper submitted for publication.
+This is especially important if you will be a co-author on a paper submitted for publication.

 During a basic semester research project: